TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/undergradaute.md

 ## Networking Opportunities

 Through our faculty’s contacts with practitioners in courts, corrections and policing, as well as via active involvement by undergraduates in internships and research activities, students are given excellent grounding for employment, law school or graduate school.

+When you are ready to apply, submit your application online at [admissions.temple.edu/apply](admissions.temple.edu/apply).

 ## Academic Offerings